Skip to main content

 The application is not binding and has the sole purpose of admission to the selections.

-To be admitted to the selection, the applicant must register on the University portal from (DATES WILL BE PUBBLISHED SOON) the methods of registration on the University portal and for the Master's selections are INDICATED HERE, then login at https://my.unito.it/ reserved area.
+To be admitted to the selection, the applicant must register on the University portal from 12 February at 9.30AM to 30 April at 3.00PM the methods of registration on the University portal and for the Master's selections are INDICATED HERE, then login at https://my.unito.it/ reserved area.

 the MUR Decree n.
 930 of 7/29/2022 regulated the possibility of simultaneously enrolling in two university study courses (Download here the text of the Decree).